cs-MohamedAyman/Problem-Solving-Training/README.md

 ## [`Level 2`](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level-2/README.md)

-This level simply consists of 25 sheets, 6 sheets of them on URI Online Judge, 2 sheets on HackerRank Online Judge, 7 sheets on Codeforces Online Judge, 6 sheets of them on LeetCode Online Judge, and the last 4 sheets on HackerEarth Online Judge.
+This level simply consists of 25 sheets, 6 sheets on URI Online Judge, 2 sheets on HackerRank Online Judge, 7 sheets on Codeforces Online Judge, 6 sheets on LeetCode Online Judge, and the last 4 sheets on HackerEarth Online Judge.

 ## `Prerequisite Knowledge`
 The prerequisites for level 2 of this training are the basic knowledge for Data Structures and Algorithms Analysis like ***(Linear Data Structures - Non-Linear Data Structures - Searching Algorithms - Sorting Algorithms - Divide and Conquer)***.